lydtechconsulting/kafka-springboot-consume-produce/README.md

 ## Component Tests

 The tests demonstrate sending events to a dockerised Kafka that are consumed by the dockerised application, resulting in outbound events being published.

+Confluent Control Center and/or Conduktor can be enabled in the `pom.xml` to run during the component tests.
+Leave the containers up between test runs to inspect the topics and messages created by the tests, by navigating to the URLs above.

 For more on the component tests see: https://github.com/lydtechconsulting/component-test-framework